UniMiBAnalyses/CheatSheet/LatinoPlots.md

 # Latino Plot - Quick Guide

 ## 0. Before starting

+If the latino framework has not been installed yet follow this guide: https://docs.google.com/presentation/d/1-Hb5WXXzh-DvXmM1YBS-0j-YYFYemwJAPaaYzfXhlXw/edit?usp=sharing

 Before using the following commands make sure the *userConfig.py* contain the correct path for *BaseDir*.